- Perennials, Bulbs & Flowers

 Choosing the Right Apple Tree

 When selecting apple trees, keep in mind your space and grow zone.
 Apple trees will grow in many regions throughout the United States, but some are more suited for northern or southern gardens.
 Apple trees also require full sun (6-8 hours of direct sunlight daily) and space.
-If you have limited space, consider a dwarf or Reachables apple tree.
 Next consider your personal preferences.
 Some apple tree varieties have great disease resistance; some are best for making cider, baking or eating fresh.
 Some are tops for storage.
 Many apple trees require another apple tree for pollination.

 Successfully growing apple trees starts with selecting varieties that are well-suited for your area and home gardens.
 Unlike some plants and trees, apple trees require a bit more maintenance and care.